Welcome!

 For over 30 years, the Friends of West Norwood Cemetery have been dedicated to protecting and preserving this remarkable Victorian cemetery, now recognised as one of the finest in Europe.
 Our members uncover and share the stories of pioneering figures in technology, science, medicine, and culture who are buried here, bringing history to life through research and guided tours.

 But our work goes beyond storytelling.
-We actively care for the cemetery—gardening, protecting monuments and helping reconnect families with their heritage.
+We actively care for the cemetery through protecting monuments, gardening and helping reconnect families with their heritage.
 By bridging past and present, we strengthen community ties and ensure this treasured space remains a vibrant part of our cultural landscape.

 Tours